Skip to main content

 Metabolic Shifts during Perimenopause

 The metabolic changes experienced during perimenopause are not merely cosmetic; they represent fundamental alterations in how your body processes and utilizes energy.
 Many individuals report unexplained weight gain, particularly around the midsection, even without significant changes in diet or activity levels.
-This phenomenon is often linked to declining estrogen, which can reduce the body’s and alter how fat is stored.
+This phenomenon is often linked to declining estrogen, which can reduce the body’s metabolic rate and alter how fat is stored.

 Beyond weight changes, other metabolic indicators can shift.
 Blood sugar regulation may become less efficient, leading to higher fasting glucose levels or increased insulin resistance.
 Lipid profiles can also change, with increases in low-density lipoprotein (LDL) cholesterol and triglycerides, and decreases in high-density lipoprotein (HDL) cholesterol, all contributing to an elevated risk of cardiovascular concerns.
 These metabolic adjustments are a direct consequence of the endocrine system’s adaptation to a new hormonal landscape.